 The School of Sustainability Academy is a community of high-achieving, socially embedded sustainability students.
 The academy fosters academic success, leadership skills, community engagement, and persistence to graduate and reach goals beyond graduation.
 Academy experiences are available to all first-year students, and require membership eligibility and renewal to continue participation.
 Additional information can be found at School of Sustainability Undergraduate Academy.

 The School of Sustainability College Council works to foster a greater sense of community within the School of Sustainability.
 By implementing a number of social engagement opportunities, the College Council strives to build a meaningful connection between our students and the School of Sustainability, the ASU campus and the greater Valley community.
 Through collaboration with our faculty and staff, College Council aims to enhance faculty-student relations and represent our student body to the Undergraduate Student Government and to the School of Sustainability.
-Membership is open to all School of Sustainability students, and elections for leadership positions are held every November.
-Additional information can be found at sustainability clubs and organizations.
+Membership is open to all School of Sustainability undergraduate students, and elections for leadership positions are held every November.

 Honor Society for Sustainability

 The Honor Society for Sustainability is a network of sustainability scholars that have demonstrated academic excellence and are committed to solving global sustainability challenges.
 The Honor Society for Sustainability has two primary goals for its members: to give back to the community through service, and to provide pre-professional development opportunities through guest speakers, networking mixers with alumni and business representatives, and faculty engagement.
-Two $500 scholarships are also available each year to Honor Society members.
-The Honor Society for Sustainability is open to sustainability majors and other students with 30 credit hours completed in sustainability concentrations and a minimum GPA of 3.50.
-Additional information can be found at Honor Society for Sustainability.
+Two $500 scholarships awards are also available each year to Honor Society members.
+The Honor Society for Sustainability is open to undergraduate sustainability majors, graduate students and other students with sustainability concentrations.

 There are many more opportunities to get connected.
-For general questions about getting involved on campus, please visit sustainability clubs and organizations.
 If you have specific questions, please email SOSEngagement@asu.edu.